ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/story-interactive.md

 Multi-state elements such as amp-story-interactive-results should allow users to change the values on each state independently either inline or on a side panel, but it's a good idea for users to preview each state as they are working on them, so having a preview selector could be a good idea.

-Some content values are not easily visualized by previews such as confetti effects, but tools can get a preview of the animation working on the editor and show the animation as users change the values of confetti.
+Previews cannot always visualize all the fields (such as confetti effects), but tools can show a preview of the animation only played when users change the values associated with it.
 Remember that some elements allow all options to have a confetti emoji, while others limit the confetti to certain options.

+[tip type="note"]
 Adding animations to the previews can also allow `animate-in` effects in the interactive elements, which are a great way to customize the experience further.
+[/tip]

-Some components receive specific fields for some options, which will require custom code in the UI to input (eg: what option is correct in a quiz), but most elements share to some extent all the content attributes, so reusing the code and UI is a good idea.
+Some elements have additional configuration for their options, which will require custom code in the UI to input (eg: what option is correct in a quiz), but most elements share to some extent all the content attributes, so reusing the code and UI is a good idea.

 ### Style management